 Since 1986, pre-tertiary education in Ghana includes six years of primary education, three years at the junior secondary school level, and three years at the senior secondary school level.
 Successful completion of senior secondary school leads to admission eligibility at training colleges, polytechnics, and universities.
 In 2002, there were approximately 3.7 million students attending schools at these three levels: 70 percent at the primary level, 24 percent at the junior secondary level, and 6 percent at the senior secondary level.
 There are more than 500 public senior secondary schools in Ghana that graduated a total of 90,000 students in 2004, representing a huge expansion over the old system (transformed in 1987), which consisted of 300 institutions graduating 27,000 students a year.

-However, access to each successive level of education remains severely limited by lack of facilities.
-Only about 30 percent of junior secondary school graduates are able to gain admission to senior secondary schools, and only about 35 percent of senior secondary school graduates are able to gain admission to universities and polytechnics, plus another 10 to 20 percent to diploma-level postsecondary education.
-Private secondary schools play a small role in Ghana, with only a handful of institutions offering international curricula, such as the British-based A-levels, International Baccalaureate, and U.S. high school.
-Combined, they graduate fewer than 200 students a year.
+Access to each successive level of education remains severely limited by lack of facilities.
+Only about 30 percent of junior secondary school graduates are able to gain admission to senior secondary schools, and only about 35 percent of senior secondary school graduates are able to gain admission to universities and polytechnics, plus up to 20 percent to diploma-level post-secondary education.
+Private secondary schools play a small role in Ghana, with only a handful of institutions offering international curricula.

 Entrance to one of the five Ghanaian public universities is by examination following completion of senior secondary school.
-There are now five public and nine private degree-granting universities in Ghana, along with 10 public polytechnics offering the British Higher National Diploma (HND), a three-year tertiary system in applied fields of study.
+There are five public and nine private degree-granting universities in Ghana, along with 10 public polytechnics, a three-year tertiary system in applied fields of study.
 Ghana's first private Catholic university opened in 2003 in Sunyani.
 The polytechnics also offer vocational, non-tertiary diploma programs.
 In addition, there are approximately 40 teacher training colleges and 15 nurses' training colleges.
-Private tertiary education is a recent but rapid development in Ghana, meticulously regulated by the National Accreditation Board.
-More than 5,000 undergraduates are now enrolled in secular degree-granting programs in nine private institutions.
+Private tertiary education is rapidly developing in Ghana, regulated by the National Accreditation Board.

-In 2003/2004, new enrollments in public universities totaled 18,149; new enrollments in private universities totaled 1,380; and new enrollments in polytechnics totaled 8,688, representing an increase of 30 percent over the last five years.
-Total enrollment in tertiary education has surpassed 100,000 for the first time in Ghana's history
+In 2004, new enrollments in public universities totaled more than 18,000; new enrollments in private universities 1,380; and new enrollments in polytechnics 8,700, representing an increase of 30 percent over the previous five years.
+Total enrollment in tertiary education has surpassed 100,000 for the first time in Ghana's history.

 Religious institutions that wish to have formal government recognition are required to register with the Registrar General's Department.
 The registration requirement for religious bodies at the Office of the Registrar General is the same for any NGO.
-The organization pays 56 cents (approximately 5,000 cedis) for the application form, approximately $4 for the registration form and approximately $69 (approximately 610,000 cedis) for the registration.
-Applicants are required to renew their registration annually for approximately $17.
+The organization pays for the application form, for the registration form, and for the registration.
+Applicants are required to renew their registration annually.
 Registration is a formality only, and there were no reports that the Government denied registration to any group.
 Most traditional religions, with the exception of the Afrikania Mission, do not register.
 Formally registered religions are exempt from paying taxes on ecclesiastical, charitable and educational activities that do not generate income from trade or business; however, religious organizations are required to pay taxes on business activities that generate income.